Factorization homology of enriched $\infty$-categories: Abstract

 \section{Abstract}

-For an arbitrary symmetric monoidal $\infty$-category $\cV$, we define the factorization homology of $\cV$-enriched $\infty$-categories over (possibly stratified) 1-manifolds and study its basic properties.
-In the case that $\cV$ is \textit{cartesian} symmetric monoidal, by considering the circle and its self-covering maps we obtain a notion of \textit{unstable topological cyclic homology}, which we endow with an \textit{unstable cyclotomic trace map}.
-As we show in \cite{AMR-trace}, these induce their stable counterparts through linearization (in the sense of Goodwillie calculus).
+For an arbitrary symmetric monoidal $\infty$-category $\cV$, we define the factorization homology of $\cV$-enriched $(\infty,1)$-categories over (possibly stratified) 1-manifolds and study some of its basic properties.
+In the case of spectral enrichment, we show that the value of factorization homology on a circle is topological Hochschild homology.